Perfect 2-colorings of Hamming graphs: Notations, definitions, and easy observations

+A multiset $C$ of vertices of $H(n,q)$ is called an \emph{orthogonal array} of strength $t$, or OA$(|C|,n,q,t)$ if every $(n-t)$-face contains $|C|/q^t$ elements of $C$.
+In connection with perfect colorings, we will consider only \emph{simple} orthogonal arrays, without multiple elements.

-A \textit{perfect $k$-coloring} of a graph $G$ is a surjective function $f$ from the vertex set to the set of \textit{colors} $\{ 1, \ldots, k\}$ such that each vertex $x$ of color $i$ is adjacent to exactly $s_{i,j}$ vertices of color $j$, where $s_{i,j}$ is some constant that does not depend on the choice of $x$.
-The matrix $S = ( s_{i,j})$ of order $k$ is called the \textit{quotient matrix} of the perfect coloring $f$.
+A \emph{perfect $k$-coloring} of a graph $G$ is a surjective function $f$ from the vertex set to the set of \emph{colors} $\{ 1, \ldots, k\}$ such that each vertex $x$ of color $i$ is adjacent to exactly $s_{i,j}$ vertices of color $j$, where $s_{i,j}$ is some constant that does not depend on the choice of $x$.
+The numbers $s_{i,j}$ are the \emph{parameters} of the perfect coloring and they are the degrees of the regular and biregular subgraphs induced by the color sets.
+The matrix $S = ( s_{i,j})$ of order $k$ is called the \emph{quotient matrix} of the perfect coloring $f$.

 Let us have a closer look at parameters of perfect $2$-colorings of $H(n,q)$.
 The quotient matrix of a perfect $2$-coloring $f$ is usually written as